-Search Button: Pressing the SEARCH button enters the search mode, and pressing the button again exits the search mode.
-When entering the search mode, video is paused.
-Pressing the (Play/Pause) button plays back video at regular speed.
-The screen displays ▶ when the DVR is playing back video.
+Playback Mode Button: Pressing the Playback Mode button enters the playback mode, and pressing the button again exits the playback mode.
+When entering the playback mode, video is paused.
+Pressing the ▶ button plays back video at regular speed.
+The screen displays ▶ when the DVR is playing back video. ▶ when the DVR is playing back video.

-Zoom Button: Pressing the ZOOM button zooms in the current image on the screen.
+Zoom Button: Pressing the Zoom button zooms in the current image on the screen.
+It is the same as selecting Zoom from the Camera Menu in the Search menu.